Reconstructing Historical Climate Fields With Deep Learning: Results

-In 78\% of the grid cells, LaMa shows a lower site-wise RMSE than the reconstruction based on PConv (Fig.~\ref{fig:Fig_3}f).
-LaMa is also able to reconstruct the GMT time series reasonably and closely follows the ground truth (Fig.~\ref{fig:kadow_timeseries_comparison}).
-LaMa shows comparable performance to the PConv method \citep{kadow_artificial_2020} with slightly worse RMSE of the yearly GMT, but lower spatial RMSE and higher correlation between the yearly GMT time series than PConv and kriging (Fig.~\ref{fig:kadow_timeseries_comparison}).
+In 78\% of the grid cells, LaMa shows a lower site-wise RMSE than the reconstruction based on PConv (Fig.~\ref{fig:Fig_3}F).
+LaMa is also able to reconstruct the global mean temperature (GMT) time series reasonably and closely follows the ground truth (fig.~\ref{fig:kadow_timeseries_comparison}).
+LaMa shows comparable performance to the PConv method \cite{kadow_artificial_2020} with slightly worse RMSE of the yearly GMT, but lower spatial RMSE and higher correlation between the yearly GMT time series than PConv and kriging (fig.~\ref{fig:kadow_timeseries_comparison}).
+The lower spatial RMSE of LaMa's reconstruction implies that LaMa is generally better in reconstructing the spatial temperature patterns.
+On the other hand, the slightly greater RMSE of the GMT time series implies that LaMa shows slightly worse performance in reconstructing the temporal variability on a global scale.